 The required information can be provided via our site, or you can call 1-888-712-5337.
 Our team is available 24/7.
 You can also leave your contact information, and a staff member will return your call.

 Yes.
 Anyone can preplan a cremation funeral no matter what age they are.
-This option is increasingly popular as it brings peace of mind and ensures end of life wishes are honoured.
+This option is increasingly popular as it brings peace of mind and ensures end-of-life wishes are honoured.
 Preplanning a funeral is a common practice across Canada and is available through most funeral providers, including funeral providers in Nova Scotia.
 If you are interested in prearranging your funeral, click here to request further information.

-Eirene is a Canadian company that started offering cremation services in ova Scotia in the spring of 2022.
+Eirene is a Canadian company that started offering cremation services in Nova Scotia in the spring of 2022.
 We have a funeral director based in the Halifax area and conduct cremation services province-wide.
 See more information about our launch in Nova Scotia.

 Scattering of ashes can be conducted on a body of water or in the wilderness in Nova Scotia, whereas scattering of cremation ashes on property is subject to the laws regarding property.
 Check local or municipal bylaws.
 Do not scatter near water resources used as drinking water.
 Our funeral director can assist with any questions.
 See also more about ash scattering in Nova Scotia.